Mick Foley: Various promotions; All Japan Pro Wrestling (1990–1991)

-World Championship Wrestling (1991–1994)
+Return to World Championship Wrestling (1991–1994)

 Early years (1991–1993)

-On September 5, 1991, Cactus Jack debuted as a heel and attacked Sting.
-After feuds with Van Hammer and Abdullah the Butcher, Cactus Jack faced Sting, then WCW World Heavyweight Champion, in a non-title Falls Count Anywhere match at Beach Blast in 1992, which Sting won.
+Foley returned to WCW in August 1991 as "Cactus Jack", wrestling on house shows.
+On September 5, 1991, at Clash of the Champions XVI: Fall Brawl, Cactus Jack burst out of a giant box and attacked Sting, the then-WCW World Heavyweight Champion.
+After feuds with Van Hammer and Abdullah the Butcher, Cactus Jack faced Sting in a non-title falls count anywhere match at Beach Blast in June 1992, which Sting won.
 For a long time, Foley considered this the best match he ever worked.
 Unlike Jack's first stint in WCW, where his personality was quieter, he was now outwardly maniacal; laughing hysterically, shrieking into the air while choking his opponents and yelling his signature catchphrase "Bang-Bang!".

+At Clash of the Champions XX in September 1992, Cactus Jack unsuccessfully challenged Ron Simmons for the WCW World Heavyweight Championship.

 After spending a year and a half with WCW as a heel, Cactus Jack transitioned into a fan favorite after engaging in a feud with Paul Orndorff, Harley Race, and Big Van Vader.
 Jack and Orndorff wrestled each other in a match for a spot on WCW World Heavyweight Champion Vader's team at Clash of the Champions XXII.
 After the match, Race and Orndorff beat up Jack.
 At the following Clash of Champions event, Cactus Jack helped Sting's team win the match.
 He engaged in a feud with Orndorff, winning a falls-count-anywhere match against Orndorff at SuperBrawl III.
 He then moved on to face Big Van Vader.